noelalfonsomiranda/js-cheat-sheet/README.md

 expressions: combination of values, variables, and operators, which computes to a value
 comments: used to explain code, prevent execution
-variables: automatically/var/let/const (scope, redeclare, reassign, hoisted, bind this) (const: the variable identifier cannot be reassigned) logical operators: &&,||,! type operators: typeof(to find the data type), instanceof(to see if the prototype property of a constructor appears anywhere in the prototype chain of an object)
+variables: automatically/var/let/const (scope, redeclare, reassign, hoisted, bind this) (const: the variable identifier cannot be reassigned)
+Difference Between var, let and const var   scope: no   redeclare: yes  reassign: yes   hoisted: yes  bind this: yes let   scope: yes  redeclare: no   reassign: yes   hoisted: no   bind this: no const scope: yes  redeclare: no   reassign: no    hoisted: no   bind this: no logical operators: &&,||,! type operators: typeof(to find the data type), instanceof(to see if the prototype property of a constructor appears anywhere in the prototype chain of an object)
 function: parameter, argument, invoke